robertwahler/jammer/README.md

 ### Splash

-Shows game banner logo at start, loads
+Shows game banner logo at start, automatically loads the start scene

 ### Start

-An empty scene that loads the UI on start
+An empty scene that acts the the game's home screen, automatically loads the UI

 ### UI